TreeScaper/TreeScaper.github.io/_posts/2022-04-05-CD-tutorial.md

 #### 2. Performing an Automatic Community Detection
 A good first step in performing Community Detection is to let the algorithm automatically dictate which range of parameter values to explore.

+***NOTE:*** *Several Community Detection algorithms are available within CloudForest.
+While we recommend experimenting with each algorithm yourself, our testing indicates that the Configuration Null Model seems to perform fairly well with phylogenomic data*

 To perform an automatically tuned community detection:

 - In the CloudForest tool panel, select **TreeScaper-CommunityDetection**
 - Select the appropriate affinity matrix
 - Select a community detection model to use